akouzmohamed999/agrisud-elearning-api/docs/getting-started.md

 * **Keycloak**
     *  to access keycloak and manage authentication/authorization, use (admin/admin) in [http://localhost:3800](http://localhost:3800).

-Starting gateway server
+Starting API server
 -------------------------
-wait for all containers to start then start gateway server by running in the root folder:
+wait for all containers to start then start the API server by running in the root folder:

     mvn clean install:  (to clean existing build folder and install a new version of gateway server) mvn spring_boot:run :  (to run the new installed version)